-That guide also explains what documents you need to provide in order to prove your eligibility for independent status, although please see the next section below for further guidance if you have no contact with your parents.
-Contact a Welfare Adviser in the Advice and Counselling Service if you need any help with proving your eligibility for any of these categories.
+The guide Student Finance - how you are assessed and paid explains what documents you need to provide in order to prove your eligibility for independent status, although please also see the next section below for further guidance if you have no contact with your parents (estranged).
+Please contact a Welfare Adviser in the Advice and Counselling Service if you need any help with proving your eligibility for any of these categories.
 If you have been refused independent status by Student Finance England, please see the next section, ‘What happens after I apply for Student Finance?’

 This is referred to as ‘estrangement’.

 How do I apply to be assessed as independent due to estrangement?